-He had particular concern over the reducing prevalence of the traditional music.
-There are few people left left who know how to play the music.
+He had particular concern over the reducing prevalence of traditional music.
+There are a few people left who know how to play the music.
 Some people in this village know how to play the drum, but nobody knows how to play the flute.
-He said that the flute and the drum, for example, are very important.
-They need these instruments because they are used during ceremonies and for connecting with the gods.
-He was imagining one day that during the New Year festival the traditional instruments were turned into CDs and karaoke machines.
+He said that the flute and drum, for example, are vital.
+They need these instruments because they are used during ceremonies and to connect with the gods.
+He imagined one day that during the New Year festival, the traditional instruments were turned into CDs and karaoke machines.
 "I do not want to see this picture in the future."
-[The following year, this village was plugged into high power electricity.
+The following year, this village was plugged into high-power electricity.
 By 2018, the village headman's nightmare had come true.
-His microphone for making village announcements is even used for late-night karaoke parties that torment the entire Pumuen area.]
+His microphone for making village announcements is even used for late-night karaoke parties that torment the entire Pumuen area.